globus/globus-compute/docs/endpoints.rst

   functions
 * **Stopped**: This status means that the endpoint was stopped by the user.
 It is not running right now and therefore, cannot service any functions.
 It can be started again without issues.
-* **Disconnected**: This status means that endpoint disconnected unexpectedly.
+* **Disconnected**: This status means that the endpoint disconnected unexpectedly.
 It is not running right now and therefore, cannot service any functions.
-It will need cleanup via ``funcx-endpoint stop <ENDPOINT_NAME>`` before it can be started again.
+Starting this endpoint will first invoke necessary endpoint cleanup, since it was not stopped correctly previously.